openxrlab/xrmocap/docs/en/tools/eval_model.md

 ## Overview

-This tool takes a config file and starts trainig MvP model with Shelf, Campus or CMU Panoptic dataset.
+This tool takes a config file and MvP model checkpoints and performs evaluation on Shelf, Campus or CMU Panoptic dataset.

 ## Preparation

-1. Install `Deformable` package (Skip if you have done this step during model evaluation)
+1. Install `Deformable` package (Skip if you have done this step during model training)

 Download the [`./ops`](https://github.com/sail-sg/mvp/tree/main/lib/models/ops) folder, rename and place the folder as `ROOT/xrmocap/model/deformable`.
 Install `Deformable` by running:
 ```